Is a "leaky" gut a proven medical diagnosis?

 The mucosal barrier allows essential small nutrients to pass through.
 When functionally normally, it also blocks large food molecules, toxins, and germs from getting into your body and blood.

-The theory is that the cells that make up this barrier are damaged from a either poor dietary choices, excessive use of antibiotics, or even painkillers.
+The theory is that the cells that make up this barrier are damaged from either poor dietary choices, excessive use of antibiotics, or even painkillers.

 “Leaky Gut Syndrome,” is not recognized by conventional medicine at this time.
 It is still considered a hypothetical condition.
 There is not a billable medical code for this "diagnosis."